Receive updates about CHAMPS' progress!

 Accurate data on TB infection in children provides a path to ending this global epidemic.

 These estimates are considered by many experts to be too low.
 Even though TB is a serious threat, it often goes unrecognized due to non-specific symptoms and its difficulty to diagnose in children.
-If a child dies from TB without proper diagnosis, inaccurate conclusions about the cause of death are drawn, which results in underreporting of TB.
+If a child dies from TB and a proper diagnosis does not happen, inaccurate conclusions about the cause of death are drawn, which results in under-reporting of TB.

 In an interview with Public Radio International Jeffrey Starke, professor of pediatrics at Baylor College of Medicine in Texas said, “It’s a terrible underestimation,” adding, “kids under two are at the highest risk of developing the disease.”

-The underdiagnoses of TB, especially in young children, and the underrepresentation of the disease as a cause of child mortality, prevents public health leaders from taking targeted action to stop the spread of TB.
-This is an issue that CHAMPS is working to address through the generation of high-quality data that accurately represents the causes of child mortality, including TB, in CHAMPS countries.
-CHAMPS data will allow public health leaders and decision makers to pin-point areas of need and take action to stop the spread of TB and other infectious diseases.
+The underdiagnoses of TB, especially in young children, and the underrepresentation of the disease as a cause of child mortality, prevents public health leaders from taking targeted actions to stop the spread of TB.
+This is an issue that CHAMPS is working to address through the generation of high-quality data that accurately represents the causes of child mortality, including TB, at CHAMPS sites.
+CHAMPS data will allow public health leaders and decision makers to pin-point areas of need and take actions to stop the spread of TB and other infectious diseases.

 The CHAMPS network is working toward a world without TB and other preventable diseases: a world where all children can survive and thrive.